 The PHA will provide written translations of vital documents for each eligible LEP language group that constitutes 5 percent or 1,000 persons, whichever is less, of the population of persons eligible to be served or likely to be affected or encountered.
-Translation of other documents, if needed, can be provided orally; or notice in the primary language of the LEP language group o f the right to receive competent oral interpretation of those written materials, free of cost.
-Housing Authority of the County of Santa Barbara Page 51 AC OP Rev 06/14/2023301/01/2023
+Translation of other documents, if needed, can be provided orally; or notice in the primary language of the LEP language ground competent oral interpretation of those written materials, up of the right to receive free of cost.
+Housing Authority of the County of Santa Barbara Page 51 ACOP Rev 02/01/2024301/01/2023